kierownik/fluxbb-topic-icon/readme.txt

 ##                    own risk.
 Backup your forum database and any and all
 ##                    applicable files before proceeding.
 ##
+##             Note:  Thanks to quy for helping me

 #
 #---------[ 1.
 UPLOAD ]---------------------------------------------------